Kalastr-SAS/LimusV2-fastify-bullmq/README.md

 - `RAILWAY_STATIC_URL` — Public URL for UI hints (default http://localhost:3000 in dev)
 - `JWT_CRON` — JWT secret that will be sent as `Authorization: Bearer <JWT_CRON>` on all scheduled HTTP requests
 - `API_KEY_SCHEDULER` — Shared secret required to call `/add-job` and `/delete-job`
+- `DASHBOARD_USER` — Username for Basic Auth protecting the dashboard
+- `DASHBOARD_PASSWORD` — Password for Basic Auth protecting the dashboard